NobleMajo/codec/system/readme.md

 # Features

-## Modules
+## Mods
-Software should be installed either through the `/codec/.codec/boot.sh` bash script or through a module in the `/codec/.codec/modules` folder.
+Software should be installed either through the `/codec/.codec/boot.sh` bash script or through a Mod in the `/codec/.codec/enabled-mods` folder.
-There are already some modules in the `/codec/.codec/optional` folder as a template for your own modules. with the command `codec modon` you can switch modules on and with `codec modoff` you can switch them off.
+There are already some Mods in the `/codec/.codec/mods` folder as a template for your own Mods. with the command `codec modon` you can switch Mods on and with `codec modoff` you can switch them off.

 ## Mounts
 This `/codec/.codec/mounts.json` mounts configuration exists to persist folders that are distributed on the system.